rolk/rolk.github.io/README.md

 git push origin master
 ```

-After 10 minutes or so, the blog will be ready.
+After 10 minutes or so, the blog will be ready at [http://username.github.io](http://username.github.io).

 Writing posts
 =============